simonipiponi/ae-text-expression-selector/README.md

 ```

 ### Simplify & Formularize
-To simplify the above code, we could do the following:
+With that knowledge, we can simplify the crude If Else-code from above like this:

 ```javascript
 (textIndex-1)*25;